 Aimed at program officers, executive directors of small foundations, grants managers, as well as legal and/or general counsels looking for a refresh, the Legal Series helps to support a wide range of philanthropic organizations that may not have their own in-house counsel.

-Each year, the Legal Series launches with a high level overview of the legal Dos and Don'ts across your day-to-day philanthropic work and continues with an in-depth look into specific areas.
+Every 18-24 months, the Legal Series launches with a high level overview of the legal Dos and Don'ts across your day-to-day philanthropic work and continues with an in-depth look into specific areas.

 - Ask Charities Bureau Chief Sheehan Your Questions

-- February 16 – Legal Series - London’s Calling!
+- Legal Series - London’s Calling!
 So is Syria, Sudan, North Korea… Best Practices in International Grantmaking

-- April 19 – Legal Series - Self-Dealing and Conflicts of Interest
+- Legal Series - Self-Dealing and Conflicts of Interest

-- May 5 – Legal Series - Investing in People: Making Grants to Individuals
+- Legal Series - Investing in People: Making Grants to Individuals